uwhackweek/hackweeks-as-a-service/docs/training/culture/psychological-safety.md

 * How does my identity compare / contrast with others around me?
 * What are the opportunities and potential challenges of the assembly of identities in the room?
 What dynamics might need specific attention from me?
-* Are there any portions of my identity that feel powerful?
+* Are there any portions of my identity that afford me power?
 Can I use this power to help foster psychological safety for others?